 But seeking treatment for a drug or alcohol problem voluntarily is ideal.

-If someone is unable or unwilling to seek treatment, however, involuntary treatment mandated through the court system may be an effective solution for those with a serious problem.
+If someone is unable or unwilling to seek treatment, involuntary treatment mandated through the court system may be an effective solution for those with a serious problem.

 What Are The Requirements Of Court-Ordered Rehab?